jaipandya/producthunt-mcp-server/README.md

   - Navigate to the API Dashboard and create a new application
   - Use the `Developer Token` for the token

+> **Note:** When creating a new application on Product Hunt, you will be asked for a `redirect_uri`.
+While the MCP server does not use the redirect URI, it is a required field.
+You can enter any valid URL, such as `https://localhost:8424/callback`.

 ### Installation

 **Preferred: [uv](https://github.com/astral-sh/uv) (fast, modern Python installer)**